|Back to Leg 11 Photos|

 Lovely Conni and her smoothie, ready to enjoy the market.

 The final act of the kids' presentation of native and traditional dance was this both-gender dance.
-There were kids comfortable with the spectacle and those that were not.
+There were kids comfortable with the spectacle and those who were not.

 The breads offered for sale were wonderful and locally made.